inasafe/inasafe/docs/source/developer-docs/maintaining_documentation.rst

-Once the new document has been added and the documentation generated, you should see it appear in the API section of the Risk in a Box documentation.
+Once the new document has been added and the documentation generated, you should see it appear in the API section of the |project_name| documentation.

 .. _documenting-new-features-howto-label: